-In the event that a crime or situation occurs either on or off campus that poses a threat to the college community, a timely warning will be issued by the SFSC administration.
-These warnings will be posted on the SFSC website home page.
+In the event that a crime or situation occurs either on or off campus that poses an ongoing threat to the College community, a timely warning will be issued by the SFSC administration.
+These warnings will be posted on the SFSC website homepage.
 SFSC also uses mass text messaging to quickly disseminate announcements to students, faculty, and staff.
-As a redundancy, information may also be sent out through the college email and telephone systems to all students, faculty and staff, and posted to social media channels.
+As a redundancy, information may also be sent out through the College email and telephone systems to all students, faculty, and staff, and posted to social media channels.